jake-bestland/python-Phase_10-game/README.md

 # Fast forward/ Save place
 The game can take some time to complete.
 If you do not want to play the whole length of the game, you can change which phase each player starts on.
 Or if you want to continue playing the game later, you can write down each players score and which Phase they're on and manually enter it before you start again.
-(that feature can be added later - writing/reading file) In the `phase_10.py` file, on lines 163-166 (where the players are created) you can change which phase each player starts on, and/or you can manually enter their score (If you want to pick up where you left off).
+(that feature can be added later - writing/reading file).
+In the `phase_10.py` file, on lines 163-166 (where the players are created) you can change which phase each player starts on, and/or you can manually enter their score (If you want to pick up where you left off).